SNadiger97/SumanthNadiger/README.md

-- 👋 Hi, I’m @SumanthNadiger
+- 👋 Hi, I’m Sumanth Nadiger
 - 👀 I’m interested in Design and Developement of Special Purpose Machines and Automation
 - 🌱 I’m currently learning Automation and Robotics
 - 💞️ I’m looking to collaborate on SPM and Robotics Projects